SpaceyaTech/SpaceYaTechMentorship/readme.md

 # SpaceYaTech Mentorship Program

-We recently launched our flagship mentorship program, the SpaceYaTech Mentorship Program.
-The program is designed to be flexible and is tailored to meet the needs of the mentees.
+This is our flagship mentorship program, the SpaceYaTech Mentorship Program.
+The program is designed to be flexible and is tailored to meet the needs of developers looking to learn JavaScript, CSS and HTML.
-We take a step by step approach to help mentees achieve their goals, by building mini projects that allow the mentees to put into practice what they learn.
-We have a team of mentors who are experts in their fields and are willing to share their knowledge and experience with mentees.
+We employ a practical approach to our teaching process; we help mentees by building mini projects that allow them to put into practice what they learn, as we teach therotetical concepts of web development.
+This way, mentees get a good grasp of what they learn and can quickly apply them in their day-to-day web development tasks and achieve their career goals.We have a team of mentors who are experts in their fields and are willing to share their knowledge and experience with mentees.

 ## Table of contents